cs1302uga/cs1302-ce15/README.md

 	 by `circles` in your `Driver` class's `main` method.
 You will know that it is syntactically correct when the `Driver` class compiles.

-   * Once you are sure that comparator class is syntactially correct, then you can test that your comparator's induced ordering is correct by looping through the array referred to by `circles` and printing out the return value of `getArea()`.
+   * Once you are sure that comparator class is syntactically correct, then you can test that your comparator's induced ordering is correct by looping through the array referred to by `circles` and printing out the return value of `getArea()`.
 This should be done after your call to `sort`.